 The base also includes built-in speakers, so you can enjoy audio over USB which leads to less interference and better sound quality than a 3.5mm jack would provide.
-However, the speakers do not feature much bass and nor do they have a high maximum volume and certainly if you are intending to audio editing, a set of external speakers would be necessary (although I tend to use high-quality headphones for this task).
+However, the speakers do not feature much bass and nor do they have a high maximum volume certainly if you are intending to edit audio, a set of external speakers would be necessary (although I tend to use high-quality headphones for this task).

 The display has a claimed contrast ratio of 1000:1, but according to PC Pro, the display only achieved a contrast ratio of 267:1.

 The docking station feature within the display is ideal if you like me carry around a notebook most of the day but love to type on your gaming or comfort keyboard at night.
 I use my MacBook Pro most of the time when I am out and about as most of the stuff I need is synchronised between my desktop and my portable computers.

 One cable to do it all.
 My MacBook is docked by a single cable without needing a Thunderbolt display

 However, I have certain applications (such as Mind Genius) installed on my MacBook Pro that I only have one license for and need to use occasionally on it.
 With my previous monitor, an Asus PA238Q monitor, I would dock up by using a USB cable and a mini DisplayPort cable which would both go into the MacBook Pro and the monitor.
 Then I would use my USB switch to switch my keyboard and mouse through the monitor's built-in USB hub, from my desktop computer to the docked one and I would be docked.
 If I needed to transfer large amounts of data between the computers I would plug in a wired Ethernet cable.
 The last step of the process was to turn the monitor to the DisplayPort input and I would be docked.
 There were lots of different stages to this process, albeit not very complex ones.